 Course description: This course will introduce the basic concepts of cyber-physical systems (CPS); physical and cyber considerations and constraints for design, analysis, performance monitoring and control of human-engineered physical systems; basic concepts of sensing, information processing and feedback actuation.
 There will be substantial hands-on computer programming activity relevant to CPS applications.

-CPR E 287X: Cyber-Physical System Fundamentals
+CPS/CPR E 287X: Cyber-Physical System Fundamentals

 Initially will be offered by ECPE, cross-listed with ME, AeroE and potentially other Engineering departments

 Prereq: ENGR 160 (or equivalent), PHYS 221 or PHYS 231+L

 Course description: Fundamentals of cyber-physical systems, including introduction to digital systems design, embedded platforms and programming, sensing and actuation, and performance analysis; Introduction to data communication concepts, including systems-level view of signal processing and electronic circuits, networking standards and protocols.
 Laboratory exercises with embedded circuits, signals, and measurement applications.

 Prereq: ENGR 160 or equivalent course; credit or enrollment in MATH 267; knowledge of Python.